leapdao/sparse-merkle-tree/proof-data-provider/README.md

 ### Method - `extraUpdateTreeFromContract`.
 Normally, you shouldn't use this method at all.
 If you add your tree from your smart contract with config you shouldn't update your tree manually.
 Autoupdate function is working every time you interact with the provider by your index (mostly, when different getProof methods are invoked).
 This method is for abnormal behaviour.
 You can use it, e.g. inside catching error logic, when your proofs are incorrect.
 The case when it may happen is if in the Ethereum blockchain occurs disagreement in miners competition and when chain was splitted autoUpdate function fetched the data from the chain that loses in the longest chain rule.
 You should send POST request with corresponding data inside it.
-The data must be an object with key `_index` (you received index of your tree when you created it using "addTreeFromContract" method).
+The data must be an object with key `index` (you received index of your tree when you created it using "addTreeFromContract" method).
 The value's data type must be `number`.
 The method will fetch data starting from the 0 block and updates your item in provider's database.

   Example of request's data:
       ```
       {
       "jsonrpc":"2.0",
       "method": "extraUpdateTreeFromContract",
-      "params": {"_index":117215783947 },
+      "params": {"index":117215783947 },
       "id":132
       }
       ```